This privacy notice was last updated on the 27th January 2021.

 - if we are recruiting for permanent staff or looking at engaging you as a consultant, contractor or temporary worker or if we are not currently recruiting but are interested in your profile we may keep your details for a period of one year.

-The GDPR states (in Article 6(1)(f)) that we can process your data where it is necessary for the purposes of the legitimate interests pursued by us except where such interests are overridden by your interests or fundamental rights or freedoms.
+The UK GDPR states (in Article 6(1)(f)) that we can process your data where it is necessary for the purposes of the legitimate interests pursued by us except where such interests are overridden by your interests or fundamental rights or freedoms.

 Our legitimate interests explained - London Square think it's reasonable to expect that if we have had a professional relationship with you or you have contacted us about a job or we find that you are looking for employment or you have posted your professional information on a job board or professional networking site, or we have been given your name as an emergency contact or as a referee, you are happy for us to use your personal data to contact you for a relevant reason.
 If you do not want any further contact with us you can ask us to stop by contacting us using the details at the end of this Privacy Notice.

 When someone visits our website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
 We do not collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.